 Prior to Armijo’s ownership, the house was a one-story adobe dwelling with four rooms.
 It is assumed the property was constructed prior to 1867.
 Before his purchase, at least six people owned portions of what became the Armijo property.

 Armijo added two rooms to the north end of the existing house, with a second story containing two rooms at the north.
 A second-story veranda was added at the north, wrapping around the east elevation.
 A small “Juliet” balcony was built at the upper west room window.

 Armijo died in 1911, leaving the house to his granddaughter, Josefa.
 Following her death in 1977, the house reverted to the ownership of developers who had purchased the Armijo property from the Archdiocese of El Paso.
-The fate of the unoccupied house was unresolved as it deteriorated, until it was purchased and rehabiliated as a bank branch by Pioneer Savings and Loan in 1981.
+The fate of the unoccupied house was unresolved as it deteriorated until it was purchased and rehabilitated as a bank branch by Pioneer Savings and Loan in 1981.